Reporters (Indian TV series): Plot summary

 Kabir accepts it after Ananya urges him to and Khalid is relieved.
 The new Business-Head shows up after the merger deal is closed and everyone is stunned to see that it's Shreya (Ankita Bhargava), Ex-Mrs. Kabir Sharma.
 Kabir sees through all the trickery and accuses Khalid and KL of conspiring against him to force him to stay.
 Shreya claims to have joined for purely professional reasons.
-Although in the beginning Shreya is sweet and polite, especially with Ananya, Kabir doesn't believe her.
-Disturbed with her presence Kabir decides to tell Ananya truth about his married life with Shreya.
-Kabir reveals that he had initially written about a scam at Shreya's office to which Shreya tries to resolve this matter cleverly and challenging her friends that she would make Kabir bow down to her who is all about his self-respect and principles.
-Shreya belonged to a rich family and Kabir at that time didn't even owned a home and stayed on rent.
+Although in the beginning, Shreya is sweet and polite, especially with Ananya, Kabir doesn't believe her.
+Disturbed by her presence, Kabir decides to tell Ananya truth about his married life with Shreya.
+Kabir reveals that he had initially written about a scam at Shreya's office to which Shreya tries to resolve this matter cleverly and challenging her friends that she would make Kabir bow down to her, who is all about his self-respect and principles.
+Shreya belonged to a rich family and Kabir at that time didn't even own a home and stayed on rent.
 They both keep meeting again and again regarding work and fall in love and get hitched.
-Soon after Shreya starts showing her true colours by time to time insulting Kabir in front of her friends about his poor financial status.
-One day he gets to know about her challenge while at a party with Shreya and her friends.
-Devastated he lands on Tarini's doorstep who is his intern and a good friend.
-But in a flow of emotions they both end up spending whole night together crossing all limits of marriage which puts Kabir under guilt for cheating on Shreya and he confesses to her.
-Seeking this opportunity which she was waiting for Shreya divorces Kabir for being unfaithful to her and defames him and Tarini.
+Soon after, Shreya starts showing her true colors from time to time, insulting Kabir in front of her friends about his poor financial status.
+One day, he gets to know about her challenge while at a party with Shreya and her friends.
+Devastated, he lands on Tarini's doorstep, who is his intern and a good friend.
+But in a flow of emotions, they both end up spending the whole night together, crossing all limits of marriage, which puts Kabir under guilt for cheating on Shreya, and he confesses to her.
+Seeking this opportunity which she was waiting for, Shreya divorces Kabir for being unfaithful to her and defames him and Tarini.
 Kabir feels responsible for destroying Tarini's life and career and starts supporting her (by making her his stringer) and her younger brother Anurag for their living.
 Ananya very maturely understands Kabir's side and accepts his love and promises to be with him forever.
 Meanwhile, Shreya also narrates their marriage story to Ananya's mother but altering few details and keeping Kabir at fault and poisoning her mind that Kabir was always hesitant to commit to her.
-To which Ananya's mother questions Kabir and ask him to get engaged with Ananya if he truly loves her which he accepts.
-It is revealed that Shreya is lonely so she came back to India to again continue her lost relationship with Kabir.
-But by this time Kabir had moved on with Ananya.
+To which Ananya's mother questions Kabir and asks him to get engaged with Ananya if he truly loves her, which he accepts.
+It is revealed that Shreya is lonely, so she comes back to India to again continue her lost relationship with Kabir.
+But by this time, Kabir had moved on with Ananya.
 Shreya teams up with Maanav luring him for the position of Co-Editor-in-chief.